FelixOnline/v2/content/articles/2016-1-22-the-match4lara-campaign-reaches-imperial.md

 imported: true
 comments:
  - value: >
      Very powerful next to last sentence — “The only way to really get things done is to be in touch with how we are feeling and what we need.”
 So true — otherwise we will just procrastinate or find some other strategy to get that need for time off met.
 I find that when I don’t try to c0;for2eଅ things in my life and when I take little breaks in my day happen things flow so much better.
+Thanks for the reminder.,Very powerful next to last sentence — “The only way to really get things done is to be in touch with how we are feeling and what we need.”
+So true — otherwise we will just procrastinate or find some other strategy to get that need for time off met.
+I find that when I don’t try to c0;for2eଅ things in my life and when I take little breaks in my day happen things flow so much better.
 Thanks for the reminder.

 # Article Taxonomies
 categories: